IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/01_igDoughnutChart_Adding_Using_the_MVC_Helper.md

 - [Adding *igDoughnutChart* to an HTML Page](igDoughnutChart-Adding-to-an-HTML-Page.html): This topic explains how to add the `igDoughnutChart` to an HTML page.

-- [jQuery and Ignite UI for MVC API Links (*igDoughnutChart*)](igDoughnutChart-API-Links.html): This topic provides links to the API documentation about the `igDoughnutChart` control and the Ignite UI for MVC for it.
+- [jQuery and %%ProductNameMVC%% API Links (*igDoughnutChart*)](igDoughnutChart-API-Links.html): This topic provides links to the API documentation about the `igDoughnutChart` control and the %%ProductNameMVC%% for it.

 ### <a id="samples"></a> Samples

 The following sample provides additional information related to this topic.

-- [Bind to Collection](%%SamplesUrl%%/doughnut-chart/bind-to-collection): This is an example of rendering the `igDoughnutChart` using Ignite UI for MVC.
+- [Bind to Collection](%%SamplesUrl%%/doughnut-chart/bind-to-collection): This is an example of rendering the `igDoughnutChart` using %%ProductNameMVC%%.
 The helper binds to a collection of objects on the server and serializes the collection to JSON objects and renders the required `igDoughnutChart` HTML and JavaScript.